 - Foster parents or other caregivers, under certain circumstances.

 - Jail conditions.

 - Jail, yard and pod layout and facility

 - Food and commissary

 - Gang activity

 To search for this kind of information, you have to do a search for their driving record.

 Have you ever tried to search for someone’s criminal records?
 How hard was it?
-Was your search online or did you call the jail? was the information you recieved correct?
+Was your search online or did you call the jail?
+Was the information you received correct?
 There are many reasons that folks search for criminal records and backgrounds, and your comments may make it easier for others.